mrcjkb/haskell-tools.nvim/README.md

 local ht = require('haskell-tools')

 -- Generate tags for the whole project
----@param path: An optional file path, defaults to the current buffer
+---@param path string?
+An optional file path, defaults to the current buffer
----@param opts: Optional options:
+---@param opts table Optional options:
----@param opts.refresh: Whether to refresh tags
+---       opts.refresh boolean
---- if they have already been generated for a project ht.tags.generate_project_tags(path, opts)
+---       - Whether to refresh tags if they have already been generated for a project ht.tags.generate_project_tags(path, opts)

 -- Generate tags for the whole project
----@param path: An optional file path, defaults to the current buffer ht.tags.generate_package_tags(path)
+---@param path string?
+An optional file path, defaults to the current buffer ht.tags.generate_package_tags(path)
 ```